verysonglaa/container-security-training/content/en/docs/container-basics/02-Security/02/_runtime_sec.md

 Compared to Docker is has stronger default security settings, features like rootless containers, user namespaces, and seccomp profiles are enabled by default.
 On the image below we see a comparisation between Docker and Podman architecture

 ![Podman Architecture, src: https://dev.to/arafetki](../podman-architecture.jpeg)

+Unfortunately Docker does [not support](https://github.com/docker/containerd-packaging/pull/231) installing podman on the same host without workarounds.

 ## Recap